hoprnet/hoprnet/RUST_WASM.md

 Do not use any attribute.
 Types NOT compatible with WASM can be used freely.

-- trait implementations & generic types are NOT supported by `wasm-bindgen` and therefore they can be used only in pure Rust.
+- trait implementations, lifetimes & generic types are NOT supported by `wasm-bindgen` and therefore they can be used only in pure Rust.

 ### Something available only to WASM